230 audio clips in 24 countries: What life sounds like under lockdown

 One of the first sounds submitted came from someone trying to get back to the UK on one of the last flights out of Spain in late March.
 He recorded this in Barcelona Airport as he waited for his flight.

-This is a very good example of sounds being “revealed” – air conditioning units, beeps from reversing trucks outside – as a result of the removal of sounds which would normally be present, such as the chatter of hundreds of other travelers and the roar of multiple aircraft.
+This is a very good example of sounds being “revealed”–air conditioning units, beeps from reversing trucks outside–as a result of the removal of sounds which would normally be present, such as the chatter of hundreds of other travelers and the roar of multiple aircraft.
 While 31 sounds submitted were COVID-related announcements, such as on trains, almost 70% of the sounds submitted were revealed in some way or other.

-Another sound revealed was one which featured in almost 90 of the submissions – birdsong.
+Another sound revealed was one which featured in almost 90 of the submissions–birdsong.
 With no planes in the air and hardly any traffic on the roads, we began to hear more and more natural sounds, even in cities.

-During lockdown we began to spend more and more time on video-conferencing platforms, for work as well as domestic activities.
+During lockdown we began to spend more and more time on videoconferencing platforms, for work as well as domestic activities.
 Gatherings moved online and this recording of the Lord’s Prayer recorded over Zoom lets us listen to a community activity, which would normally happen in one place, coming instead from a number of locations.

 A different perspective